v-wjrong/binary_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorPageConfiguration.md

         <<enumeration>>
         NOT_FOUND
         INTERNAL_SERVER_ERROR
-        // ...other status codes
+        //Other status codes...
     }

-    ErrorPageConfiguration --> ErrorPageRegistrar : implements
+    ErrorPageConfiguration --|> ErrorPageRegistrar : implements
     ErrorPageConfiguration --> ErrorPageRegistry : depends on
     ErrorPageConfiguration --> ErrorPage : creates
     ErrorPage --> HttpStatus : uses
 ```

-This code defines a Spring component `ErrorPageConfiguration` that implements the `ErrorPageRegistrar` interface, used for registering custom error pages.
-When the application encounters 404 or 500 errors, it will redirect to the corresponding error handling path.
-The class diagram illustrates the dependency relationships between this component and related interfaces and classes, including the error page registry, error page entity, and HTTP status enumeration.
+This code defines a Spring component `ErrorPageConfiguration` for registering custom error pages.
+It implements the `ErrorPageRegistrar` interface and registers two error pages via the `registerErrorPages` method in `ErrorPageRegistry`: a 404 status code mapped to the "/error/404" path and a 500 status code mapped to "/error/500".
+The class diagram illustrates the inheritance relationship between the component and the interface, as well as its dependencies with other classes (such as `ErrorPage` and the `HttpStatus` enumeration), demonstrating a typical implementation of Spring Boot's error handling mechanism.

 ### Internal Method Call Graph